mihakralj/pinescript/docs/trends/sma.md

 ### Basic Formula

-The SMA is calculated by summing the prices for a specific number of periods and then dividing by the number of periods:
+The SMA is calculated by summing the signals for a specific number of periods and then dividing by the number of periods:

 SMA = (P₁ + P₂ + ... + Pₙ) / n

 Where:
-- P₁, P₂, ..., Pₙ are price values in the lookback window
+- P₁, P₂, ..., Pₙ are signal values in the lookback window
 - n is the number of periods (window size)

 ### Optimized Recursive Formula